Meet our Board and Executive Team

 - Acting as a panel Member for certain decisions on living organ donation

-As well as chairing the Human Tissue Authority, Lynne is Chair of Governors and Pro Chancellor, University of Westminster and Chair of Sustrans.
-She is also a trustee of Welsh National Opera.
-She has chaired and been on the Board of many public and not for profit bodies including Breast Cancer Now, the Canal & River Trust, NCVO, CPAG and Glandŵr Cymru.
+As well as chairing the Human Tissue Authority, Lynne is Chair of the Court of Governors and Pro Chancellor of the University of Westminster.
+She is also a trustee and SID of Welsh National Opera.
+She has chaired and been on the Board of many public sector and not for profit bodies including Breast Cancer Now, Cambridge University Hospitals Trust, the Canal and River Trust, Sustrans, NCVO, CPAG and Glandŵr Cymru.

-She was Senior Independent Director of Cambridge University Hospitals FT.
-She has had several Chief Executive posts: RVS; the Charity Commission; the General Social Care Council; the Equal Opportunities Commission and the Family Welfare Association, and held a number of Non-Executive roles in Government Departments.
-She has been a member of several government better regulation initiatives and was on the Advisory Board for Civil Society in the Cabinet Office.
+Lynne has held several Chief Executive posts in public bodies including the Charity Commission; the Equal Opportunities Commission; the General Social Care Council and in charities such as RVS and the Family Welfare Association.
+She has been a Board member of many governmental better regulation initiatives and was on the Advisory Board for Civil Society in the Cabinet Office.

 Professor Deborah is Emeritus Professor of Bioethics, Clinical Ethics and Medical Law at St. George's University of London.
 She has specialised in clinical and bioethics throughout her career with a particular emphasis on decision-making in policy and practice, most recently leading the review of consent guidance for the General Medical Council.